-Companion Animal Group.
-Gross profit for CAG increased due to higher sales volumes, along with a 10 basis point increase in the gross profit percentage during the year ended December 31, 2016, as compared to the same period in the prior year.
-The unfavorable impact of currency during the year ended December 31, 2016, as compared to the same period of the prior year, reduced the gross profit percentage by approximately 90 basis points, resulting primarily from lower hedging gains.
+CAG Gross Profit.
+Gross profit for CAG increased due to higher sales volumes, along with a 10 basis point increase in the gross profit percentage.
+The unfavorable impact of currency reduced the gross profit percentage by approximately 90 basis points, resulting primarily from lower hedging gains.
 Excluding currency impacts, gross margins increased moderately, supported by the net benefit of price increases for our reference laboratory diagnostic services and IDEXX VetLab consumables and profitability improvements from higher relative revenue of our expanded subscription service offerings, and within our worldwide network of reference laboratories.